MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/iaas-sql-failover-cluster.md

 ## Resolution

-In an IaaS environment, relax the Cluster network configuration settings.
+To resolve this issue, relax the Cluster network configuration settings.
 See [Heartbeat and threshold](/azure/azure-sql/virtual-machines/windows/hadr-cluster-best-practices#heartbeat-and-threshold)

 ## References